biozoo/ViralShunt_SEATS/README.md

 # ViralShunt_SEATS
-Datasets and documentation of all analytical procedures used in a scientific paper, "Viral shunt in tropical oligotrophic ocean"
+Datasets and documentation of all analytical procedures used from a scientific paper, "Viral shunt in tropical oligotrophic ocean"

 This repoitory containes high-frequency microbial data collected from South-East Asia Time Series station (i.e. SEATS; 18 oN, 116 oE).
 The users should contact the database administrator (fkshiah@gate.sinica.edu.tw) and strictly follow the terms of use below